Colorado Laws to Protect Children from Cyberbullying

 Parents of teen perpetrators may also be held liable in cases that don’t meet specific criteria in school liability claims.

 To that end, when cyberbullying occurs at home or off-campus, courts have denied liability claims against the school but permitted them against the parents of the offender.
 These cases usually involve common tort claims like harassment, defamation, libel, or intentional infliction of emotional distress.
+An experienced Colorado personal injury attorney can file and pursue a claim like this.

 What Can You Do as a Parent?